Carl Friedrich Goerdeler: Capture and execution

 While Goerdeler was on death row, he wrote a letter that called the Holocaust the very worst of Nazi crimes.
 At the same time, Goerdeler remained anti-Semitic.
 In his "Thoughts of a Man condemned to Death", written towards the end of 1944 in prison, Goerdeler wrote: We should not attempt to minimize what has been happening, but we should also emphasize the great guilt of the Jews, who had invaded our public life in ways that lacked customary restraint.
 He was finally executed by hanging on 2 February 1945 at Plötzensee Prison in Berlin with two other men: Johannes Popitz and Alfred Delp.
 While awaiting his death sentence, Goerdeler wrote a farewell letter, which ended with "I ask the world to accept our martyrdom as penance for the German people."

-After the war, Helene Schwärzel was arrested for denouncing Goerdler.
+After the war, Helene Schwärzel was arrested for denouncing Goerdeler.
 In 1946, she was found guilty of crimes against humanity and sentenced to 15 years in prison, which was reduced to 6 years on appeal.